pat-sullivan/Shopify-Sizes-as-Tags-and-Filtering/README.md

 # Shopify-Sizes-as-Tags-Build-Filtering
 Simple JS script to bulk add product sizes as tags via API.
-And suggested usage for better filtering by size tags.
+Also HTML/Liquid suggested usage for better filtering by size tags

 This is not a complete solution, and isn't intended to be.
 This is intended to help other Shopify developers save some time trying to filter products by size.